Office of International Education

 A student health form is required of all incoming international students showing proof of specific immunizations.
 The State of Vermont mandates that all students submit proof of vaccines prior to attending classes.
 Please visit our Health Services website for more information and to download these required health forms.

 Full-time international and exchange students are required to show adequate proof of medical coverage and proof of emergency medical evaluation and repatriation coverage.
-Students will be billed for Champlain College Plan B insurance coverage but students may be eligible to DECLINE this insurance fee based on comparable insurance coverage.
-Click here to view Champlain College's PLAN A & B insurance brochure.
+Students will be billed for Champlain College insurance coverage but students may be eligible to DECLINE this insurance fee based on comparable insurance coverage.
+Click here for information on How to Waiver the Health Insurance.
 Please visit our Student Accounts for more information on declining the health insurance.

 International students will participate in both the special International Student Orientation and the general all-new Student Orientation.
 The International Student Orientation is designed to help our international students gain an understanding of immigration and visa-related issues, explore the campus and community, make new friends, learn more about the culture and customs of the U.S. and have fun as they begin their Champlain experience.
 A variety of activities, workshops and outings are planned.
 Contact Kathy Lynn, the International Student Advisor for more information.

-Online registration and payment form will be set up on July 1st so be sure to check back and register here for the combined International and New student Orientations.
+Online registration and payment form is live for the combined International and New student Orientations.
 The fee will be $150 for both orientations.
 This fee covers meals, expenses and activities held during orientation week.